thenerdery/dot-net-standards/Unit_Testing.md

 # Unit Testing

-## Nuget Packages
+## NuGet Packages

-RECOMMENDED Library: xunit.net
+RECOMMENDED Library: xUnit.net

-We prefer xunit.net because it supports better test isolation, parallel tests, improved assertions, and appears to be the standard for the new ASP.NET Core.
+We prefer xUnit.net because it supports better test isolation, parallel tests, improved assertions, and appears to be the standard for the new ASP.NET Core.
 It has broad support in CI systems.

-Plugins are available for Visual Studio and Resharper to discover and run Xunit.net tests.
+Plugins are available for Visual Studio and ReSharper to discover and run xUnit.net tests.

 NUnit and MSTest are also acceptable.